 The active side of infinity is a collection of stories from Carlos Castaneda’s life.
 Carlos claims that he compiled these stories on Don Juan’s suggestion, as a means to redeploy unused energy from those events.
 If a sorcerer reorders the memorable events of their life into a collection, it can allow them a vehicle for the emotional and energetic adjustment needed to venture into the unknown.

 The book coaxes the reader and hints about another mind within each of us.
 A mind that Don Juan refers to as a foreign installation.
 It is not until later in the book, in a chapter named “Mud Shadows” that Carlos reveals that Don Juan had shown him a special type of inorganic being known as the flyers.
 According to the sorcerers of Don Juan’s lineage, the flyers had given us their mind eons ago, thereby taking over total control of our lives.
 Our thoughts are their thoughts, and we are their food.
-They create emotional events in our reality to cause flare ups in our awareness, to feed on that energy.
+They create emotional events in our reality to cause flare ups in our awareness, in order to feed on that energy.
 To learn more about the flyers, don’t miss out on The Active Side Of Infinity.

 The Wheel Of Time encapsulates another perspective of our world, set in motion by a force greater than human comprehension, and steeped in the struggle of the spiritual warrior.
 An ongoing work of human understanding is contained in this book.